taylorai/galactic/README.md

 Galactic provides cleaning and curation tools for massive unstructured text datasets.
 It's designed to help you curate fine-tuning datasets, create document collections for retrieval-augmented generation (RAG), and even perform deduplication of web-scale datasets for LLM pre-training.
 This README provides a non-exhaustive overview of what Galactic can do; for more details, check out the [API reference](https://github.com/taylorai/galactic/blob/main/API_REFERENCE.md).

+Galactic is made available under the Apache 2.0 license.

 ## Getting Started